mushiahmad-007/challenge_omnilytics/README.md

 # challenge_omnilytics
 It contains solution to a challenge sent as an assignment.

+This project is deployed at a temporary Google Cloud Instance.
 You can see live demo at : http://35.233.160.210:3000